Vyral/base-template/_posts/2021-01-11-the-pros-of-selling-in-the-winter.md

 {% include pullquote.html %}

 Another thing to consider is taking a look at the hardware.
-Is there any outdated brass from the 80s or 90s?
+Is there any outdated brass from the '80s or '90s?
 If so, give it a facelift.
 Hardware is the jewelry of your home, so **giving it a fresh look is a simple and inexpensive way to make your home look better.&nbsp;**

 Lastly, turn your attention to the home’s lighting.
-If, for example, you have a dinette light that’s visible from the foyer or other areas of the house, replace any dated fixtures and turn it into a fun, statement light since that’s a key focal point.&nbsp;
+If, for example, you have a dinette light that’s visible from the foyer or other areas of the house, replace any dated fixtures and turn it into a fun statement light since that’s a key focal point.&nbsp;

 As always, if you have questions about this or any real estate topic, feel free to call or email us anytime.
 We’d love to speak with you.